staltz/ppppp-db/protospec.md

 Whenever we need to serialize any JSON in the context of creating a Feed V1 message, we follow the "JSON Canonicalization Scheme" (JSC) defined by [RFC 8785](https://tools.ietf.org/html/rfc8785).

+A serialized msg must not be larger than 65535 UTF-8 bytes.

 # Msg V2

 Background: https://github.com/ssbc/ssb2-discussion-forum/issues/24